 Your healing is a team effort – we will do our upmost best to help you as well and as quick as we can.
 To get the best results from your treatment, take an active approach in your recovery, and take action as soon as possible.

 Pain is a warning sign sent from the body to signify something is not quite right – just like the piercing sound of an alarm.
-Don’t ignore this warning sign, but instead come and find what the cause is and how you can help it go away.
+Don’t ignore this warning sign, but instead come and find what the cause is and how we can help you to find a solution to your pain.
 Ring us today to find out what we can do for you!